Higher Connectivity of Tropicalizations: Proof of the Tropical Bertini Theorem

-The binomial $t_1^{a_1} t_2^{a_2} - t_1^{b_1}t_2^{b_2} x_3$ is irreducible in the Laurent polynomial ring, so the pullback is irreducible. \end{example}
+The binomial $t_1^{2a_1} t_2^{2a_2} - t_1^{b_1}t_2^{b_2} x_3$ is irreducible in the Laurent polynomial ring, so the pullback is irreducible. \end{example}

 \begin{remark} The results in the paper \cite{FuchsMantovaZannier} are stated over $\mathbb C$.
-The proofs there rely on both resolution of singularities, and on some facts from Galois theory that are simpler in characteristic zero, but all go through in the case that the field is algebraically closed of characteristic zero.
-We do not know whether the assumption that the characteristic of $K$ is zero is necessary in Proposition~\ref{prop:hyperplane}.
-In particular, it is possible that the intersection of $X$ with a general subtorus is irreducible but not reduced; in that case passing to the reduced structure will not change the support of the tropical variety.
-Proposition~\ref{prop:hyperplane} is the only place where the characteristic zero assumption is used in the proof of Theorem~\ref{t:maintheorem}. \end{remark}
+The proofs there rely on resolution of singularities and on some facts from Galois theory that are simpler in characteristic zero, but all go through in the case that the field is algebraically closed of characteristic zero.
+The Tropical Bertini Theorem (Theorem~\ref{thm:Bertini}) is the only place where the characteristic zero assumption is used in the proof of the higher connectivity result in Theorem~\ref{t:maintheorem}. \end{remark}